 Explicit knowledge is easier to capture through documentation.
 Most companies have a lot of content in applications such as wikis, Intranets, document management tools, etc.

 But tacit knowledge, the "know-how" that your employees possess, is much harder to manage.
 Tacit knowledge is personal, context-specific, and constantly evolving.
 It is difficult to document and share.
 Examples of tacit knowledge include hands-on skills, special know-how, and employee experience.

 Using document management tools such as a wiki to manage tacit knowledge is highly ineffective.

-Documentation is very time-consuming to create.
-But finding information for a specific issue in the sea of documents is virtually impossible.
-Furthermore, in today’s fast-changing world, documents go outdated really really quickly.
-So even if you find the information, you cannot trust it because it may not be relevant any more.
-(See Document Management vs. Knowledge Management for more discussion on this topic)
+Finding information for a specific issue in the sea of documents is virtually impossible.
+Furthermore, even if you find the information, you cannot trust it because it may not be accurate or relevant anymore.

 Yes, people are already collaborating by asking questions using existing channels like email and communication tools such as Slack.
 It requires no extra setup.
 But the issues with it are quite obvious.
 The knowledge is deeply buried in all the email threads and chat conversations.
 It is not organized, searchable, or reusable.